ThisJackRN/EmailMeTheNotes/README.md

 ## What is this?

-- Email Me The Notes is a site I made to help lazy students like me and get a bunch of notes without having to go out and ask!
+- Email Me The Notes is something that I made to help people easily collect class notes.
+This is to help students get all the material they need at their fingertips without having to look for classmates to source for other files!

    ![enter image description here](https://raw.githubusercontent.com/ThisJackRN/EmailMeTheNotes/81561d94df147948b4a6865de2e405f14e5199ac/static/logo.png)